pierremtb/pierremtb/README.md

 ### **Hi there 👋**

-Name's Pierre Jacquier (as French as it gets), I am currently a Tech Lead at [Torc Robotics](https://torc.ai), a US-based company focused on long-haul autonomous trucks.
+Name's Pierre Jacquier (as French as it gets), I currently work as a Technical Product Manager at [Torc Robotics](https://torc.ai), a US-based company focused on long-haul autonomous trucks.
 With degrees in Mechanical Engineering from France and Canada plus a huge interest in software and cool tech, I'm working hard to reach a point of cross-functional understanding of products, with the ultimate goal of launching some.
 Computationally curious, and it’s not up for debate.

 Drop me a line: meet at pierre dot coffee ☕